stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Feel free to connect and ask any question you may have on LinkedIn.
+I would love to connect with you on LinkedIn and see how I can help.

 &nbsp;